samdish7/University/COSC120/Labs/Lab9/README.md

 ### Bugs/Improvements

 Welp, for starters, make the damn thing run.
-If you try and execute this program, it will run infintly.
+If you try and execute this program, it will run infinitely.
 So that's a plus!

+## Feedback

+Not great, *Case_Conversion & Equities* work decently, *Consonants* only works with lowercase letters, so that isn't ideal. *Grades* is comical.

+***Overall Rating: 5/10***